Brief Instructions

 How to Disconnect From a Centralized Protection Server

-To disconnect Dr.Web for UNIX Mail Servers from the centralized protection server and switch to the standalone mode, use the esdisconnect command of the Dr.Web Ctl command-line tool bundled with Dr.Web for UNIX Mail Servers:
+To disconnect Dr.Web for UNIX Mail Servers from the centralized protection server and switch to the standalone mode, use the esdisconnect command of the Dr.Web Ctl tool designed to manage Dr.Web for UNIX Mail Servers from the command line:

 # drweb-ctl esdisconnect